TereGranero/TereGranero/README.md

-- 👋 Hi, I’m @TereGranero from Spain.
+- 👋 Hi, I’m @TereGranero.
 - 👀 I’m interested in Data Science and IA engineering
 - 💞️ I’m looking to collaborate on IA projects
 - 📫 How to reach me teregraneroruiz@gmail.com